My Approach to Helping

 For you, this might mean exploring strong emotions that are interfering with your relationships and pursuit of your life goals.
 Or you may be experiencing a lack of feeling, or just a generalized low (depression) or uncomfortable high (anxiety) that keeps you from being your self at best - able to create a satisfying and meaningful life.

 Sometimes your body might bear the burden, and unexplainable physical symptoms may show us a way into unresolved inner conflicts, ungrieved losses, or the deep pain of feeling torn between how your life is now and how you want it to be.
 Other times you might just feel lost and empty even though things should be "ok" and you don't know why.

 In relationship work too there are common symptoms pointing the way in to our pain.
 Often we experience either fiery emotional overdrive with high conflict and lots of arguing or cold stony silence with a growing sense of distance between both partners.
 Sometimes we swing between these two states.
 Any of these patterns block the possibility of warm and connected interaction, good problem-solving, and satisfying physical and emotional intimacy.

 We start where you are as an individual or a pair.
 We aim for healing and growth in all these experiences of being human.

-As a Licensed Professional Counselor and Supervisor, I have been practicing psychotherapy in a variety of public and private settings for 29 years.
-I am married and have a grown daughter and son.
+As a Licensed Professional Counselor and Supervisor, I have been practicing psychotherapy in a variety of public and private settings for 31 years.
+I am married to my college sweetheart (so I am walking the challenging long-term relationship road) and we have a grown daughter and son.
 Having lived in Austin since 1982, I know the community well.
 If I'm not currently a good fit for you, I'll be happy to help find someone who is.